pytest-dev/pytest-cov/docs/subprocess-support.rst

 pytest-cov supports subprocesses and multiprocessing.
 However, there are a few pitfalls that need to be explained.

 Normally coverage writes the data via a pretty standard atexit handler.
-However, if the subprocess doesn't exit on it's own then the atexit handler might not run.
+However, if the subprocess doesn't exit on its own then the atexit handler might not run.
 Why that happens is best left to the adventurous to discover by waddling though the python bug tracker.